Tommy Dreamer: Other media

 Dreamer appeared along with fellow ECW wrestler New Jack in the "Mel Schwartz, Bounty Hunter" episode of the TV series Early Edition as a biker.
 In October 2011, Dreamer started his own YouTube series, titled The Tommy Dreamer TV.
 The show is produced by Brooke Platzner with graphics and music by Jason Platzner.
 He is a playable character in various video games including ECW Anarchy Rulz, ECW Hardcore Revolution, WWE Raw 2, WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2010, WWE Legends of WrestleMania, TNA Wrestling Impact!, and RetroMania Wrestling.

 Dreamer appeared on an episode of the TruTV television show Impractical Jokers in 2014, as one of the show's main members, Brian "Q" Quinn, had to wrestle him as part of his punishment for losing the most challenges on that episode.
 He had another cameo on the show in 2017, in a challenge where he had to take Q's pants off, before a stranger untangles his earphones.

 In 2013, he portrayed Officer Carpoza in the horror film Army of the Damned.
 Dreamer also has a cameo, alongside fellow wrestlers Diamond Dallas Page, Jake Roberts and Roddy Piper, in the comedy film The Bet.

 In 2017, he starred as Detective Marx in the drama-thriller 'The Abduction of Jennifer Grayson', where he was credited as "Tom Dreamer".

-Dreamer is also a co-host for the Sirius XM program Busted Open, a wrestling-based radio show.
+Dreamer is also a co-host for the SiriusXM program Busted Open, a wrestling-based radio show.
 Other hosts include Dave LaGreca, Bubba/Bully Ray Dudley, Mark Henry, Nic Nemeth, Thunder Rosa, Denise Salcedo, Johnathan Hood, Justin LaBar and Bishop Dyer (formerly known as Baron Corbin).
 Busted Open is found on SiriusXM Channel "Fight Nation" Monday through Sunday 7 days a week from 9am-12pm.